Decker Towers

 Decker Towers is an 11-floor apartment building at 230 St. Paul Street in Burlington, Vermont.
 Decker Towers was built as a turnkey project that was purchased by the City of Burlington.
 Pizzagalli Construction Company began construction on October 29, 1970, and the towers opened on August 31, 1971.
 It is owned and managed as public housing by the Burlington Housing Authority.
 Its assessed value is $11,104,000, with the building, land, and yard items valued at $10,224,700; $712,900; and $166,400, respectively.

 The building is often falsely believed to be the tallest building in Vermont, caused by a faulty ranking on Wikipedia.
-However, it contains the most floors of any building in the state.
+However, it is tied for the most floors of any building in the state, tied with the Burlington Square buildings, and North Barre Manor in Barre.

 Features

 Decker Towers has a small community garden.
 Decker Towers has 161 apartments for seniors and people with disabilities.
 The apartments are either one bedroom or efficiency apartments; six apartments are wheelchair accessible.
 There is also a dining area, a library, and an 11th floor sitting area.
 The tenant organization hosts monthly dinners, holiday events and bingo.

 The Burlington Housing Authority's Neighborhood Networks Technology Center is located within Decker Towers.
 It has computers for use by all residents of subsidized housing in the Burlington area.